Mottie/Keyboard/README.markdown

 * Enable, disable or add more diacritic functionality as desired.
 * Use callbacks and event triggers that occur when the keyboard is open or closed and when the content has changed, been accepted or canceled.
 * ARIA support (may not be fully implemented)
-* As jQuery UI is a dependancy, this plugin's styling will automatically match the selected jQuery UI theme with the exception of the required CSS listed below.
+* As jQuery UI is a dependancy, this plugin's styling will automatically match the selected jQuery UI theme with the exception of the required CSS found in the keyboard.css file.
 * Built in watermarking.
-It emulates HTML5's placeholder if the browser doesn't support it.
+It emulates HTML5's placeholder, if the browser doesn't support it.
 * Typing extension allows you to simulate typing into the keyboard for demo purposes or to assist user input.
 * Autocomplete extension will integrate this keyboard plugin with jQuery UI's autocomplete widget.
 * Multiple region specific keyboard layouts included in a separate directory.
 This is a work in progress and slowly growing.